 All athletes are required to ride the bus to away games.
-Any exception must be authorized by the Athletic Director.
+Any exception must be authorized by the athletic director.
 The athlete must have the permission of the head coach to ride home with his/her parents or another parent after the away games.
 (A note from the parents will be required.)
 No athletes will be able to ride home with other students or non-adults.
-We are very thankful for the vehicles God has provided for us, and we must do our best to take care of them.
+We are very thankful for the vehicles that God has provided for us, and we must do our best to take care of them.
+For directions to games, go to the Chargers Athletics web page under Athletics on our school website, click on the sport, click on the red bus icon beside the event and then click on the location.